 Time deposit accounts, also known as term deposit accounts, are designed for holding your money for a set amount of time.
 Withdrawing your money from such an account before the term has ended typically results in a penalty.
 In exchange for locking away your money, time deposit accounts often pay higher yields than demand deposit accounts.

 A certificate of deposit (CD) is an example of a time deposit account.
 CDs come with terms that typically range from three months to 10 years.
-They usually feature guaranteed fixed rates, so the APY your money earns will remain the same throughout the term.
-Locking in your money for a fixed rate can be beneficial in a falling rate environment, but it may not be a good idea at a time when rates are rising, depending on your individual circumstances.
+They usually feature guaranteed rates, so the APY your money earns will remain the same throughout the term.
+Locking in your money with a fixed rate can be beneficial in a falling rate environment, but it may not be a good idea at a time when rates are rising, depending on your individual circumstances.

 Like demand deposit accounts, funds in time deposit accounts can be protected at financial institutions with FDIC or NCUA coverage.